ceciliapad/DynamicsCAHG/README.md

 # DynamicsCAHG

 This repository contains the data and code to reproduce the analyses reported in **Padilla-Iglesias et al.** "Population inter-connectivity over the past 120,000 years explains distribution and diversity of Central African hunter-gatherers".
-Preptint currently available in BioRxiv [here](https://www.biorxiv.org/content/10.1101/2021.06.21.449204v1)
+Preprint currently available in BioRxiv [here](https://www.biorxiv.org/content/10.1101/2021.06.21.449204v1)

 ## Contents: